RaspberryPiFoundation/editor-ui/README.md

 ### Styling

 There are several mechanisms that can be utilised to style part or all of the web component.
-Due to the nature of the web component, styles can either be applied from within the web component itself or by the page containing the web component.
+Due to the nature of the web component, styles can either be applied from within the web component itself or from the page containing the web component.

 #### Styling internally

 The [WebComponentLoader](https://github.com/RaspberryPiFoundation/editor-ui/blob/main/src/containers/WebComponentLoader.jsx) applies internal styles (from within the `editor-ui` repo) and external styles (related to external libraries) to the web component.
 This is necessary because the HTML that makes up the web component is mounted inside a shadow DOM, so only styles specificly applied within the shadow DOM will be utilised.
-This means that any stylesheets added to the project must be explicitly imported in [`InternalStyles.scss`](https://github.com/RaspberryPiFoundation/editor-ui/blob/main/src/assets/stylesheets/InternalStyles.scss), and that stylesheets from external libraries such as those providing ready-made React components may need to be imported in [`ExternalStyles`](https://github.com/RaspberryPiFoundation/editor-ui/blob/main/src/assets/stylesheets/ExternalStyles.scss) to work.
+This means that any stylesheets added to the project must be explicitly imported in [`InternalStyles.scss`](https://github.com/RaspberryPiFoundation/editor-ui/blob/main/src/assets/stylesheets/InternalStyles.scss), and stylesheets from external libraries such as those providing ready-made React components may need to be imported in [`ExternalStyles`](https://github.com/RaspberryPiFoundation/editor-ui/blob/main/src/assets/stylesheets/ExternalStyles.scss) to work.

 To account for the fact that different host pages may have varying base font sizes and spacing variables, a `--scale-factor` is being used to scale the font and spacing variables in the web component.
 This allows the web component to make use of existing font and spacing variables from the host page, alongside the `em` unit.
 However, use of the `rem` unit should be avoided because it cannot be overwritten in the shadow DOM.
-Wherever possible, existing calculations using the `--scale-factor` or `em` should be used instead, but beware of nested relative styling scaling variables more than once.
+Wherever possible, existing calculations using the `--scale-factor` or `em` should be used instead, but beware of nested relative styling, which may scale variables more than once.

 #### Styling externally